Image of OFAC Sanctions Whistleblower Attorneys

 • the Foreign Narcotics Kingpin Designation Act (21 U.S.C.
 1901 et seq.).

-A whistleblower who discovers sanctions evasion can report anonymously (if represented by an attorney) and can obtain an award of 10% to 30% of the collected monetary sanctions.
+A whistleblower who reports original information about sanctions evasion can obtain an award of 10% to 30% of the collected monetary sanctions.
+Sanctions evasion whistleblowers can report anonymously if represented by an attorney.

-Click here for a Whistleblower Lawyer’s Guide to the Anti-Money Laundering Whistleblower Program.
+See our recent article Strengthened Enforcement of Sanctions Evasion Enhances Incentives for Sanctions Whistleblowers and the Whistleblower Lawyer’s Guide to the Anti-Money Laundering Whistleblower Program.

-Reporting a Violation of U.S. Economic Sanctions Can Potentially Qualify for an SEC Whistleblower Award
+Reporting a Violation of U.S. Economic Sanctions Can Potentially Qualify for a Whistleblower Award Under AMLA or SEC Whistleblower Reward Programs

 Recent Office of Foreign Assets Control penalties for sanctions violations have been substantial.
 In March 2017, Zhongxing Telecommunications Equipment Corporation paid $100,871,266 in a settlement agreement for 251 apparent violations of the Iranian Transactions and Sanctions Regulations.
 ZTE used third-party companies to surreptitiously supply Iran with a substantial volume of U.S.-origin goods, including controlled goods appearing on the Commerce Control List.